19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 But what about recurring payments?
 In this case, there’s no other alternative for you but to deal with PCI-compliance requirements and storage guidelines.

-Luckily, you can use X-Payments to safely and conveniently store your customers’ credit card information.
+Luckily, you can use X-Cart Pay to safely and conveniently store your customers’ credit card information.
+This addon is a handy tool for processing new orders, reorders, and recurring payments.

 6. Educate your Staff on eCommerce Security